 New Members Information

-For new members the club requires the attached request for membership and information form to be completed and emailed to the Club Secretary.
-The request will be discussed at the next management meeting held monthly on the 2nd Tues night at the club house at 7pm, (attendance at the meeting is not required).
+All requests for new membership will be discussed at the next scheduled management meeting held monthly on the 2nd Tuesday of the month (either at the club house or Norths Devils) at 7pm, (attendance at the meeting is not required).
 This applies for riders wishing to also agist their child's horse with us.

 We suggest all prospective new members come along to a few musters first and speak to the members to see if our pony club is what you are looking for and to see if our facilities and regulations meet your needs.